 - the employee (or other data subject) consents to the processing;

 - necessary to conclude a contract to which the employee is a party;

-- necessary to comply with laws;
+- necessary to comply with an obligation imposed by law;

 - processing protects the legitimate interest of the employee;